Demystification of Ichu Aja: a Sacred Practice in Igbo Spirituality!

 Ogaranya (a powerful man), Nimo.
 Image by G.I Jones.

-Ichu Aja, Itu Aja or Nchu Aja is not just a concept but a practice and ritual in Igbo spirituality, which is used to represent or describe a sacrifice or propitiatory offerings made to spirits to seek their favor or in some cases to appease them.
+Ichu Aja, Itu Aja or Nchu Aja is a practice and ritual in Igbo spirituality, which is used to represent or describe a sacrifice or propitiatory offerings made to spirits to seek their favor or in some cases to appease them.
 It is believed that since we originate from the spirit realm and are entangled as a result with such realms, by virtue of those realities being where we come from into this world, spirits have the power to bring blessings or misfortunes to humans.
 So it is essential for us to maintain a good relationship with them while we go about our affairs on earth.
 Before we go a step further into breaking down the concept of Ichu Aja, we would like to make a note by stating that the Igbo language is multidimensional & multilinear in its nature.
 Those who can understand the nature of Igbo language and approach its use or interpretations from that basis will be able to decode a lot more from the language.

 The term "aja" can be used to describe the loose granular substance that covers part of the earth surface, such as sand or soil.
 It can also refer to ‘that which cloaks’, such as dirt or impurities.
 In that sense, Ichu Aja literally means ‘driving away aja’, that is driving away impurities or dirt.
 In another sense, Aja refers to a field of life, this sense in its nature as a life field (essense) has been passed down to us in the term Aja Nwikaka which describes Aja to us as the child or a part of ‘Ijite Aka’ which basically means ‘life’, a realm of life.
 In essence, when one is aligned with Aja, as the field of life, one’s life (being fully alive) is virtually guaranted in effect.
 In line with this sense of Aja, we can then say Ichu Aja also means ‘being in pursuit of that aspect of life which sustains us’.
 Being in pursuit of the very thing which keeps us alive or recharges us.